granthussey/hUMAP/README.md

 ---

 ## Details
-Two tables are required: the microbiota data and a taxonomy table.
+Two tables are required: the data table and a hierarchy table.

-The ***microbiota data file*** (`microbiota_table.csv`) must have a column with sample indices labeled 'index_column'.
-The remaining columns are expected to be the lowest level taxa (OTU/ASV/...):
+The ***data file*** (`data.csv`) must have a column with sample indices labeled 'index_column'.
+The remaining columns are expected to be the lowest level hierarchy (e.g., OTU/ASV/... for microbiome data):

 | index_column | ASV1 | ASV2 |
 | :--- | :---: | :---: |
 |'sample1'| 0.5| 0.5|
 |'sample2'|0.2| 0.8|

-You can see that the data is *compositional*, or that each row sums to 1.
-(This kind of table may also be referred to as a *relative abundance* or `rel_abundances` for that reason.)

-The ***taxonomy table*** (`taxonomy.csv`) is expected to resolve higher taxonomic groups for the columns in the microbiota table.
-The columns of this table should contain taxonomic levels.
-They should be ordered from left to right in decreasing taxonomic hierarchy, e.g.
+The ***hierarchy table*** (`hierachy.csv`) is expected to resolve higher hierarchical groups for the columns in the data table.
+The columns of this table should contain hierarchical levels.
+They should be ordered from left to right in decreasing hierarchy, e.g.

 | kingdom    | phylum       | ...   | ASV    |
 | :---       | :---:        | :---: | :---:  |
 | 'Bacteria' | 'Firmicutes' | ...   | 'ASV1' |

 Unless designated by the `-t` and `-m` flags, the data is expected to be within the `data/` folder.
-Results are written to the `phylo-umap/results/` folder.
+Results are written to the `humap/results/` folder.

 ---

 ## Roadmap

-[1] As presented here, taxUMAP is used for visualizing large microbiota datasets.
-However, it has much broader applications to improving upon UMAP by informing the algorithm of the hierarchical structure of data.

-We will be updating this package to include examples and adaptations needed for such use cases.

-[2] We will be updating general user issues.
-Please submit a

 ---

 ## Example data

-A dataset provided by Axel Olin works well for those wanting to try out the features of taxUMAP or to better understand how to format your own data properly.
+A dataset provided by Axel Olin works well for those wanting to try out the features of hUMAP or to better understand how to format your own data properly.

 * [Link to original publication](https://pubmed.ncbi.nlm.nih.gov/30142345/)
 * [Link to the dataset](http://dx.doi.org/10.17632/ynhdrcxtcc.1)